ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 - File Storage: is used store the application images and files, in addition with the application source code to avoid duplicated source code between multiple servers within a single region.
 Using File Store, you can achieve Active/Passive but not Active/Active.
 Achieving Active/Active meaning have images and files replication set in real time in between regions and this not yet possible using File Storage.
 The alternative option would be to use Cloud Object Storage.
 ToDo: Add more one that later...
 - Handle non-database services like Watson and other services.
 See the [Handling non-database services like Watson services in multi-region architecture](#nondatabaseservices) section.

-## Cloud Foundry Enterprise Environment apps deployed across multiple regions globally
+## Cloud Foundry Enterprise Environment

 Earlier you reviewed Cloud Foundry Public and how to deploy a mulit-region app to a public Cloud Foundry org.
 The next step would be to look at the Enterprise edition of Cloud Foundry.